vaquerizaslab/fanc/fanc-doc/api/quickstart.rst

 Loading datasets
 ****************

 Any analysis typically begins with loading datasets into your workspace.
-Kai-C tries to make this as simple as possible with the :func:`~fanc.__init__.load` function.
+FAN-C tries to make this as simple as possible with the :func:`~fanc.__init__.load` function.
 If you already have processed Hi-C files, either from the :code:`fanc` command line application (see :ref:`fanc-auto` or :ref:`fanc-modular`), or from a compatible Hi-C application